Matale rebellion: Background

 On 1 July 1848, a series of new taxes was imposed: license fees on guns, dogs, carts, and shops, as well as compulsory labour on plantation roads unless a special tax was paid in lieu.
 These measures struck harshly not only at the finances but also at the traditions and dignity of the Kandyan peasantry.
 Discontent spread rapidly, and a mass movement against these oppressive taxes began to take shape.
 Deprived of the leadership of their native king—deposed in 1815—and their chiefs—either crushed after the Uva-Wellassa Rebellion or co-opted by the colonial administration—the Kandyan people rose in defiance.
 For the first time, leadership of resistance in the Kandyan provinces passed into the hands of ordinary people, marking the beginning of a new phase in the struggle against colonial rule.

+In 1847, due to the British government's unlimited tax policy, efforts to destroy Sinhala Buddhist culture, and the persecution of the indigenous people, this battle was started by Paranagama Nilame in the Paranagama village of Matale with the aim of saving the country, nation and Buddhism.
+This battle was also called the Battle of Paranagama.
+This was completed in 1848 with the leadership and support of leaders such as Veera Puran Appu, Diyes and Gongalegoda Banda.